 First-line managers are the backbone of an organization, as these leaders are the direct manager of upwards of 80% of the workforce.
 With these leaders overseeing the majority of employees, organizational success hinges on how well they can lead their people.

 In fact, Gallup uncovered that 70% of the variance in employee engagement scores was due to the employee’s direct manager.
 That’s why training focused on building leadership essentials is critical to business success.

 However, knowing where to start when looking for leadership training can be challenging as choices are abundant.
 For example, Google produces 1.75 billion results for leadership programs.
-To help you pare down your options, we’ve compiled a list of 8 things to consider when comparing your options for fundamental leadership training, plus an editable training provider checklist for you to use.
+To help you pare down your options, we’ve compiled here are 8 things to consider when comparing your options for fundamental leadership training:

 - Format and Delivery Style

 - Program Facilitator